 Competition amongst Singapore banks has led to various loans tailored to our needs.
 We share some tips on what to look out for before applying home loans in Singapore.

-Though some home loan packages look so inviting that you make choices immediately after making comparisons, the one with the best home loan rates is not necessarily suitable.
-Often, one will ask what the best loan is currently.
+Though some home loan packages look so inviting that you decide immediately after making comparisons, the one with the lowest home loan rates is not necessarily suitable.
+Often, one will ask what the best home loan is currently.
 Instead, you should ask what your requirements are.

-So here are some tips to take into consideration when comparing mortgage rates in Singapore.
+Here are 7 tips to take into consideration when comparing home loans in Singapore.
+Rates alone is not the deciding factor.

 Fixed or Variable: